 When to sow and when to harvest?

-One of my favorite gardening tools is The Old Farmers Almanac Planting Calculator, you enter your zip code and it will tell you exactly when your last frost date is and when to plant each crop variety in your veggie garden.
+One of my favorite free gardening tools is The Old Farmers Almanac Planting Calculator, you enter your zip code and it will tell you exactly when your last frost date is and when to plant each crop variety in your veggie garden.
+You can also create a custom schedule for your crops with my Garden Design and Planning Tool!

 This is what I get when I put in my information (the dates are for zone 5b).